artistofmind/NetHack-Medieval/README.md

 I originally had unique tiles for all the gems (including worthless ones); all four bags and gray stones; the real & fake amulets of Yendor; both flutes, harps, whistles, candles, lamps; the cornuthaum & dunce cap.
 The amber stone even had a fossilized mosquito in it. 🙂 Alas, this caused my tiles to contain spoilers!
 (You could identify those items just by looking at them.)
 So I had to build in some redundancy, as in every other tileset out there. 😕

-Perhaps a future version of NetHack will always show the first icon till an item is identified, and only then change it?
+Perhaps a future version of _NetHack_ will always show the first icon till an item is identified, and only then change it?
 Or else randomize the tiles assigned to those items, as with potions & wands? . . .
 As it is, it’s weird having separate slots for all these things when you can’t actually use them. 🤨 I also found a bug, whereby the aquamarine stone sometimes gets assigned the sapphire’s icon, depending on whether it’s called a green or blue gem in that particular session of the game.
 (So, even when that tile is unique, it sometimes doesn’t get used, and one of the others is used twice.)

 Game-icons.net also has some pictures I really wanted to use, but couldn’t.
 For instance, they have an image specifically for holy water.
-It would be so cool if a future version of NetHack has three different “clear potion” tiles, defaults to the uncursed one and only changes when it’s identified as either blessed or cursed.
-If and when that day comes, I am ready to update this set accordingly. 🙂
+It would be so cool if a future version of _NetHack_ has three different “clear potion” tiles, defaults to the uncursed one and only changes when it’s identified as either blessed or cursed.
+If and when that day comes, I will update this set accordingly. 🙂

 Likewise, it would be nice if wand rays could be bi-directional along each axis, but I’d need twice as many tile slots to achieve that.
 (As it is, they always read from West–East / South–North.)
-I guess it’s safe to say _NetHack Medieval_ isn’t just complete, it’s more-than-complete: there would be even more variety if it were allowed!
+I guess it’s safe to say NetHack Medieval isn’t just complete, it’s more-than-complete: there would be even more variety if I were allowed to add it!

 Be assured I will keep this tileset up to date for as long as I’m alive and able.
-So when a new version of NetHack adds more tiles, so will I. 🙂
+So when a new version of _NetHack_ adds more tiles, so will I. 🙂

 Cheers!
 JAK from CA, USA